bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2019-02-23-is-react-translated-yet.md

 ## Why Localization Matters {#why-localization-matters}

 React already has many meetups and conferences around the world, but many programmers don't use English as their primary language.
-We’d love to support local communities who use React by making our documentation available in most popular languages.
+We'd love to support local communities who use React by making our documentation available in most popular languages.

 In the past, React community members have created unofficial translations for [Chinese](https://github.com/discountry/react), [Arabic](https://wiki.hsoub.com/React), and [Korean](https://github.com/reactjs/ko.reactjs.org/issues/4); by making an official channel for these translated docs we're hoping to make them easier to find and help make sure that non-English-speaking users of React aren't left behind.